Railsmania/scripts/bob_01/01_en_alt.md

 Rails new takes a few moments to generate all the base files for your project.
 Once it's compelete, let's verify everything is ok by starting a development rails http server on localhost.

-From the command line run "rails server".
+From the command line run "bundle exec rails server".
 Now open a new browser tab and go to [insert URL and port here].

 We can see the landing page that Rails generated for us.
 It displays information about the environment that our application is currently running in.
 Everything is working fine if we can see this landing page.